-Living a more spiritual life means living a life of letting go.
-Learning and practising this in daily life will help you to let go of everything once the moment of death approaches you.
+Living a more spiritual, transcendental life means living a life of letting go.
+Learning and practicing this in daily life will help you to let go of everything once the moment of death approaches you.

 “You have to die before you die”

 Being close to death

 Some people are confronted with death by close friends and family who died (sometimes too young from their perspective) and yes that can be a very sad thing because you will have to go on without the other, which can, I understand, be very hard.
 So far I am very blessed with my loved ones still alive.
 Death came to me in other, many different, ways and I was lucky to have the opportunity to discover more about it from different perspectives like being close to death in an accident myself.

 Death has been an important part of my life in a very positive way which is why I am very enthusiastic to share this with others since it is not a sad, difficult and hard thing, it can be beauty in its purest form.

 As a young child I used to say: